happy halloween.

 Downing, at least publicly, hasn't used the word dirty.
 Aggressive, yes.
 Relentless, yes.
 "Twenty-four hours a day, seven days a week, 365 days a year," he vowed the day he took the job, "we intend to give these people and those who support them no place to hide.""

 "By early November (2001), Wayne Downing, a retired Army general who headed counterterrorism in the White House, on his own initiative began working up plans for an attack of Iraq, keeping his superiors informed of his progress.
-A Pentagon planning group also kept hard at work on possible options." (link)
+A Pentagon planning group also kept hard at work on possible options." (link)and

 Downing played a key role in this debate.
 He had advised the opposition Iraqi National Congress since 1998 and helped the group refine a plan for overthrowing Hussein.
 That plan, drawn up before Sept.
 11, looked quite similar to the later U.S. campaign against the Taliban: Special